DiDiR2/.github/profile/README.md

 # DiDiR2 - Direct Drive Robot 2

-No reduction, no gears, no backlash, no friction, no wear, ...
+No reduction, no gears, no backlash, no friction, no wear, no complexity, ...
 Just drive!

 ![DiDiR2](https://github.com/DiDiR2/cad/blob/main/pictures/didir2.png)